chuckwong13/Intro_GPR_SURF_2016/README.md

 ## Installation of Required Software for practice

 After the lecture there will be a practice session.

-You are required to install R, and JUPYTER-R (optionally).
+- You are required to install R.
-- Instructions can be found [here](./INSTALL.md)
+	- To install R, follow the instructions [here](https://cran.r-project.org/)
+	- To install the required packages in R, open R terminal and copy/paste: install.packages('DiceKriging', repos = "http://cran.us.r-project.org") install.packages('lhs', repos = "http://cran.us.r-project.org")

 Practice (You can use the R package [DiceKriging](https://cran.r-project.org/web/packages/DiceKriging/index.html))
 - [Practice Catalytic Reaction 5D](./Practice_CatalyticReaction_5D.ipynb)